 State Library offers educators support, professional development and resources to enhance their teaching practice, including learning notes, and planning a visit to the South Bank building.

-Resources relating to maps and mapping in the State Library of Queensland, including real estate maps, Queensland maps, early Australian mapping and family history-related maps
+Resources relating to maps and mapping at State Library, including real estate maps, Queensland maps, early Australian mapping and maps useful for family history.

 The music collections at State Library include music scores, sheet music, music databases, songbooks and hymn books, plus online resources.